 South Dublin County's growth is set out in the core strategy and settlement strategy in Chapter 2.
-Population growth must be supported by growth in jobs if the County is to develop in a compact manner and reduce the need to commute.
+Population growth must be supported by growth in jobs if we are to develop in a compact manner and reduce the need to commute.
 In achieving this at a spatial level, the location of employment will be important.
 Priority will be given to people intensive enterprise where there is good public transport, services and appropriate infrastructure.
-South Dublin County's regeneration areas, at City Edge and Cookstown in Tallaght, are well located to provide for this intensification, and will promote this type of use.
-A framework plan has been prepared for the City Edge lands which will inform a statutory land use plan for the area.
+South Dublin County's regeneration areas, at the Naas Road/Ballymount and Cookstown in Tallaght, are well located to provide for this intensification, and will promote this type of use.
+A masterplan is currently being prepared for the Naas Road lands which will further inform land use for the area.
 Land or space extensive employment uses will generally be encouraged to locate outside the M50 where there are a number of industrial estates within the County with good transport links.